cseanburns/electronic_resource_mgmt/src/12-acquisitions-collection-development.md

 [Harloe &amp; Budd (1994)][harloe1994] argue that "collection managers should focus on the content of the information provided, regardless of the actual form in which the information arrives" (p.
 83).
 However, this perspective overlooks practical considerations.
-Format impacts cost, licensing, and ultimately, accessibility.
+Formats impact cost, licensing, and ultimately, accessibility.
-If format matters, we need to ask: how does format either prevent or facilitate access?
+And if formats matters, we become inclined to ask: how does format either prevent or facilitate access?
 This question links acquisitions, collections development, and usability, since usability is an access issue.
 We'll address usability specifically in a later section.